zhangchl007/MCW-App-modernization/Hands-on lab/Manual-resource-setup.md

 7. On the **Review and create** tab, select **Create**.

-8. It will take a few minutes for the Wep App creation to complete.
+8. It will take a few minutes for the Web App creation to complete.
 You can move on to the next task while you wait.

 ## Task 7: Provision an API App